jdcloudcom/en/documentation/Storage-and-CDN/CDN/Operation-Guide/Log-download.md

 - File naming: Domain name_date_starting time

-- Save time: Log files can be saved for up to 2 weeks
+- Save time: Log files can be saved for up to 3 months

 - Log latency: The log file has 1 hour latency; the log file 1 hour ago can be queried in the log management module.